 Find Cheap Auto Insurance Quotes in Your Area

-Comprehensive coverage will reimburse you up to the Actual Cash Value (ACV) of your car, less any deductibles, if your car is declared a total loss.
-(A total loss is declared when an insurance adjuster deems the cost to repair a vehicle to be greater than the actual value of the vehicle itself, and so declines to cover the cost of repairs.)
+/collision-comprehensive-car-insurance will reimburse you up to the Actual Cash Value (ACV) of your car, less any deductibles, if your car is declared a total loss.
+A total loss is declared when an insurance adjuster deems the cost to repair a vehicle to be greater than the actual value of the vehicle itself.
 If a tornado comes within close proximity of your vehicle, there's a high probability it could be damaged to the point of total loss.

 - Flying debris